Life has changed.

-Headphones: Ever since we made the switch from wired headphones to wireless, I just can’t go back.
+Ever since we made the switch from wired headphones to wireless, I just can’t go back.
 I guess the Peloton provided ones will come in handy if I forget to charge my AirPods or if the wireless ear buds decide to just quit on me one day, but I can’t imagine ever choosing for my head to be tethered to the bike over using my wireless AirPods.
 It’s nice to have the option as a “backup”, but I doubt I’ll ever use them.
-(This is not to say that they aren’t good quality ear buds, but I am so anti-“tether” now! lol).
+(This is not to say that they aren’t good quality ear buds, but I am so “anti-tether” now! lol).

 I should probably be using this device to monitor my heart rate levels during my workouts, but I have my Fitbit for that.
 We received these as part of our bundle, but I don’t anticipate using mine as the monitor is a chest strap and my Fitbit is worn easily on my wrist.
 Again, another “nice to have” option that I don’t plan to use often, but it’s good to know that I have it just in case.

-I’m working on putting together a “Peloton Favorites” post with all of my favorite rides, instructors, and gear so keep an eye out for that followup post in a few months (will link here as it is posted)!
+I’m working on putting together a “Peloton Favorites” post with all of my favorite rides, instructors, and gear so keep an eye out for that followup post in a few months.

 Please let me know if you have any other Peloton-related questions in the Comments section.
 I’m a complete newbie to cycling, but I’m more than happy to share my opinion / experience with you!